prashantyadla/prashantyadla/README.md

 - I am primarily interested in building large-scale backend systems.
 Storing & processing humongous volumes of data is fascinating for me.
 - I love designing asynchronous architectures on the cloud using various AWS components.
 - I am a ardent fan of Serverless computing.
 - I am currently learning TypeScript, Scala & Rust.
-I am proficient in Java, C++, JavaScript & NodeJS.
+I am proficient in Java, C++, JavaScript & Python.

 <!--
 **prashantyadla/prashantyadla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.